Best Anti-Fatigue Mats – Top 8 Picks for Standing Desks

 Measures 24 inches by 17 inches.
 Built with a 3/4″ thick premium foam inner layer.
 Waterproof and stain-resistant textured topside.
 Costs $36.99.

-The rebound foam is excellent, actively fighting fatigue in your knees.
+The rebound foam actively fights fatigue in your knees.
 However, the 24×17-inch size is a serious limitation.
 If you use dual monitors and naturally step side-to-side to view different screens, you will constantly step off the edge.

 Verdict